 For example, we have “Italian” restaurants in San Francisco.
 Some of them are quite good.
 But I often find that they fall just short of being remarkable.

 I’ve just had brunch at SPQR, a hot new spot in the Filmore district.
 SPQR features food inspired by Roman cuisine.
-Overall it was quite good.
+Overall it was excellent.
 But, like the others, it fell just short of the mark.

-But the problem was with the first dish we sampled, a salad of thinly sliced celery, potatoes, lemon juice, olive oil, and dusted with a dried fish row the Italians label as botarga.
+But the problem was with the first dish we sampled, a salad of thinly sliced celery, potatoes, lemon juice, olive oil, and dusted with a dried fish roe the Italians label as botarga.

 The lemon overpowered everything.
 This is not because there was too much lemon, as some reviewers have mentioned.
-This was because the dish was served way too cold.
+This was because the dish was served far too cold, and taste buds diminish the taste of cold food, but your reaction to the acid in lemon stays the same.

-Now we arrive at the moment I reveal why you can’t really get proper Italian food in the US: There are stringently enforced laws against it.
+Now we arrive at the moment in which I reveal one reason you can’t really get proper Italian food in the US: there are stringently enforced laws against it.

 Yes, most health departments require that food coming from the kitchen be either hot or near freezing.
 And they check on this, poking their little instant-read thermometers into everything, including the salads.